 Your credit score is an important number, but do you know why?
-For starters, your score is a critical piece of information that lenders look at to determine if you qualify for a loan or line of credit, and can also decide your rate and term for that loan.
-Good credit is important for an apartment or mortgage, or qualifying for a personal or automobile loan.
+For starters, your score is a critical piece of information that lenders often look at to determine if you qualify for a loan or line of credit, and can also affect your rate and term for that loan.
+Good credit can be important for an apartment or mortgage, or qualifying for a personal or automobile loan.

 It’s important to know, though, that there are some falsehoods about credit that can hurt your score rather than help it.
 Let’s debunk some of those to help you in your quest for a stronger credit score.

-While it’s true that applying for credit may affect your credit score, if you have a Navy Federal Credit Union credit card, you can check your FICO® Score using online banking without it changing anything.
+While it’s true that applying for credit may affect your credit score, you can check your credit score without it being negatively impacted.
 In fact, knowing your credit score is one way to find out how well you’re managing your credit.
-Learn more about how primary cardholders can check their FICO Score.

 Sometimes a retail card can be beneficial to people trying to build—or rebuild—credit.
 However, if you’re adding a new card when you already have credit established, the additional line of credit will recalculate the age of your credit score and could make your score dip lower.
-Remember—retail cards often come with higher interest rates, and paying off your bill in full may be more difficult.
+Remember—retail cards often come with higher interest rates, and paying off your balance plus interest over time may be more difficult.
 If you’re looking to build credit, opening a secured card from a financial institution such as Navy Federal Credit Union may be a better option.

 Be Wise About Credit

-Navy Federal can help you take control of your credit.
-Read up on everything you need to know about credit scores.
+Navy Federal can help you take control of your credit with our Mission: Credit Confidence® Dashboard.